-Rob has represented a variety of clients across a number of business sectors in relation to a range of commercial disputes, including complex contractual disputes and in particular warranty claims, professional negligence actions against professional advisors, injunctive relief including in relation to harassment claims, as well as defamation and privacy proceedings.
+Rob has represented a wide variety of clients across a number of sectors in relation to a range of contentious commercial matters, including complex contractual disputes, professional negligence claims against professional advisors, and media and communications matters including defamation, harassment, privacy and data protection claims.

 Rob’s recent experience includes: